JeppeKlitgaard/ObsidianAnkiBridge/README.md

 ## How to install

-1. Install this plugin on Obsidian (__NOTE: NOT YET AVAILABLE THROUGH COMMUNITY PLUGINS WINDOW.
-USE MANUAL INSTALLATION FOR NOW__)
+First install the Obsidian plugin via one of the three methods described below.

+**Then install AnkiConnect and configure it as described below.**

+### Community Plugins

+Install this plugin via the Obsidian Community Plugin interface (**Currently not yet released**)

 You can activate this plugin within Obsidian by doing the following:

     - Open Settings > Third-party plugin
     - Make sure Safe mode is off